ucsd-ccbb/network_bio_toolkit/README.md

 **module**: Upstream

 **description**: This package includes functions to help you determine potential upstream regulators for a set of differentially expressed genes that you supply.
-It was inspired by Ingenuity System's [Ingenuity Upstream Regulator Analysis in IPA®](http://pages.ingenuity.com/rs/ingenuity/images/0812%20upstream_regulator_analysis_whitepaper.pdf).

 **workflow**: